Are you looking to revolutionize your camping cooking experience? A chuck box may be just the fresh upgrade you need!

 Deluxe Chuck Box

 This Deluxe DIY Chuck Box is full of drawers, shelves and details to give you the most luxurious camp cooking experience.
-It has plenty of space to hold your jugs of water and all of your kitchen essentials.
+It has plenty of space to hold your water Jerry cans and all of your kitchen essentials.
 The front door folds out to provide tons of counter space to cook and prepare on as well.

 Truly, if you’re looking for a glamorous chuck box cooking experience— this is the design may be for you.
 The comprehensive design does mean it takes up more space than some of the other options on this list.
 It also requires a bit more wood which adds to both the cost and the final weight.